drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 We see two different things there:

-1. The input: `In [1]` which is the instruction to Python to use the mathematical technique of addition to compute 2 + 2.
+1. The input: which is the instruction to Python to use the mathematical technique of addition to compute 2 + 2.
-2. The output: `Out [1]` showing the output that Python has returned as a result of the instruction.
+2. The output: showing the output that Python has returned as a result of the instruction.

 ## Writing markdown